 In July, Blane traveled to New York to ring the NASDAQ closing bell, part of a scholarship he was awarded by TD Ameritrade Institutional, a company playing a large role in backing future financial planning professionals and programs.
 Blane, pictured above at the event, was one of 12 students selected nationwide as the recipient of TD Ameritrade’s NextGen Financial Planning Scholarship, the second Olivet student to receive the honor.
 Blane learned about the scholarship while attending a conference hosted by TD Ameritrade in Orlando, Fla., during his junior year.
 “Both events were amazing networking opportunities and career boosters,” Blane said.
 “I’m fortunate to attend a college that helps us get to these events and encourages students to engage in their field of study outside of a classroom.”

 Blane’s excited for his future as well as the future of the financial planning industry and the financial planning program at Olivet College.
 The industry is in need of professionals, forming the perfect condition for soon-to-be college graduates like Blane or other students who are interested in learning about financial services.
 “Do not rule out a career in financial planning, with a great job outlook and the ability to help people achieve financial security, something they couldn’t do on their own and will truly appreciate, it is an impressive and rewarding career,” Blane said.
 “The financial planning program at OC is working hard to give us as students a top-notch education.
 An exclusive seminar has been created for financial planning majors as well as other financial planning groups on campus while I’ve been a student.
-All of Olivet’s students in the program are prepared to succeed with help from our advisors, resume workshops, mock interviews and career fairs.”
+All of Olivet’s students in the program are prepared to succeed with help from our advisers, resume workshops, mock interviews and career fairs.”